qilingframework/rtfd.io/docs/ida.md

 ### Usage

-There are two method to use the plug-in
+There are two methods to use the plug-in
     - Load and Run
     - With Instrumentation Script

 ---

 ### Load and Run
-- After loading the plugin, right-click will show Qiling Emulator under the pop-up menu.
+- After loading the plugin, right-click will show “Qiling Emulator” under the pop-up menu.

 ![](img/ida1.png)